oniani/pixelation/README.md

 This is a simple retro-style game where you have a hero which roams around and tries to avoid getting hit by raging clouds.
-If you get hit by the cloud, your score goes down by one.
-However, if you actually manage to hit the cloud with the laser beam, you will get awarded one point.
+If you get hit by the cloud, your score goes down, however, if you actually manage to hit the cloud with the laser beam, you will get awarded with points.
 Be sure to time the laser beam properly since there is a short delay before being able to reuse it again.

 Note that everything in the game is built manually using pixels.
 Therefore,